Book With Confidence, Financial Security & Post Brexit Travel

-If you are taking your own car, you will need to take with you a paper copy of a green card from your insurers (apply at least a month before you are due to travel).
-If your number plate includes the GB identifier with the Union Jack flag, you do not need a GB sticker.
-But you will need to display a GB sticker clearly on the rear of your vehicle if your number plate has any of the following: a Euro symbol; a national flag of England, Scotland or Wales; numbers and letters only.
-If you’re in Spain, Cyprus or Malta, you must display a GB sticker no matter what is on your number plate.
+If you are taking your own car, you may need to display a UK sticker: if your number plate includes the UK identifier with the Union Jack flag, you do not need a sticker; you will need to display a UK sticker clearly on the rear of your vehicle if your number plate has any of the following: a GB identifier with the Union flag; a Euro symbol; a national flag of England, Scotland or Wales; numbers and letters only.
+If you’re in Spain, Cyprus or Malta, you must display a UK sticker no matter what is on your number plate.

 The EU pet passport (issued in the UK) is no longer valid.
 An animal health certificate (AHC) is required for each pet each time you travel.
 Allow at least a month to arrange this.
 It is issued by your vet, no more than 10 days before you travel.
 Further details can be found here

 If you have an EHIC (European Health Insurance Card), it remains valid up to its expiry date.
 If you do not have a valid EHIC, you can apply for a GHIC (Global Health Insurance Card).
 Further details here

 The EHIC/GHIC does not replace Travel Insurance and ABTA strongly advises you have comprehensive travel insurance (including health cover) in place when you book your holiday.